krakend/krakend-documentation/authorization/client-credentials.md

         ]
     }

 The code above works with Auth0.
-The differences with the basic example are:

-- The id and the secret are passed as `endpoint_params`, as auth0 ignores the auth header and expects the credentials sent as JSON data or form body.
+The difference with the basic example is the way both the id and the secret are passed as `endpoint_params`, as auth0 ignores the auth header and expects the credentials sent as JSON data or form body.
-- The `Accept` header is needed when sending a request to auth0.
-The `krakend-martian` component modifies the request to the backend to do that.